callum-gander/catan-board-generator/README.md

+# Catan Board Generator (postponed)

+Forked someone else's code for a 3d hex tile system to turn into a custom catan board generator.
+Not currently working on this due to other commitments but will come back to it.
+If it's not clear, this isn't in a working state

 # NOTE: This repo is no longer maintained

 Feel free to fork and do whatever.
 There is a dev branch that has an incomplete rewrite, but everything here is so old that even I don't get what I was thinking.
 Enjoy!